ABVitali/PPC/README.md

    - Select the Pom file and then click on Finish button.

 ## How to create Variables
 It is possible to create some private methods to define more comfortable ways to add variables.
 For example in the actual main file there are "var" and "varRange".
-The only important thing is to define a type of the variable and to respect the sign of the constructor method.
-For example in the case of 8-queens test the variables are of type "Square" that represent a cell of the board.
+The only important thing is to define a type of the variable and to respect the signature of the Variable constructor method.

 ```
-Variable constructor method sign:
+Variable constructor method signature:

    public Variable(String name, List<T> domain, Propagation propagation) {